trviph/saigon/content/en/posts/data-normalization.md

 ### The upside

-The whole deal of 1NF is to help us produce a simpler data model that is easy to understand, query, manage, and extend.
-By enforcing atomicity on column values and eliminating repeating groups, leading to better data consistency and much less data duplication.
+The whole deal of 1NF is to eliminate repeating groups and multiple value columns.
+The examples have shown clearly (I hope you think so!) that using such a structure can lead to a conceptually complex data model, and complex queries later on in development.
+Also, 1NF helps with inconsistency issues by reducing data redundancy, fewer places we need to update for the same piece of data, a higher chance that the piece of data is consistent in the entire database (`Doe Doe` information is the same no matter which table we look at).

+This will be the point that will be repeated over and over again when talking about the benefits of the normal forms in this post.
+Because after all, the main reason for their existence is to do just that, improving data consistency by reducing data redundancy and data anomalies (insert anomalies, update anomalies, delete anomalies).

 ### The downside

 Although it helps prevent inconsistency and simplify data model design, 1NF is not without flaws.
 As we mentioned, sometimes it is more performant to embed data directly than to create data references, which 1NF implicitly encourages.
 In fact, some NoSQL databases actually encourage embedding over referencing, MongoDB is one such example.
-The first normal form also isn't friendly to use with tree-like data structures, often requires complex self-joins together with implementation of techinques like path enumeration, nested set, adjacency list or multiple queries to the database, and joins on the application level.
+The first normal form also isn't friendly to use with tree-like data structures, often requires complex self-joins together with implementation of techniques like path enumeration, nested set, adjacency list or multiple queries to the database, and joins on the application level.

+These criticisms, however, are not unique to 1NF but are applicable to the higher normal forms aswell.
+Because normal forms encourage splitting data into atomic tables whenever possible, making them often requires multiple JOINs, possible to slow down read queries.
+Moreover by using referential keys, it is complicated to scale (shard) the data into multiple physical locations while also ensuring the keys' integrity.

 ## Functional dependency